myrrlyn/website-content/webring.md

 summary: Here are some of my friends.
 ---

-YOU: please show me the blogs in the order that they were made
+Back when the internet was ~~good~~ <ins>younger</ins>, people with similar sites [clustered together][wiki].
+Between search engines and social media, this practice is pretty much obsolete.

-WEBSITE: thats too hard. heres some friends i think are good.
-Do you like this
+Anyway, here are some friends I think are good.

-[Text reference][joke]{:.small}

 ----